-Working in the school environment necessarily means having access, in a variety of ways, to information that must be regarded as confidential.
+Working in the school environment means having access, in a variety of ways, to information that must be regarded as confidential.
+All staff should follow the relevant data protection regulations and ensure information is kept safe and secure and is only held for the purposes consent was given for or outlined in our privacy notices.